 - To pay undisputed amounts to policyholders within 90 days after a property damage claim

-Insurance carriers who don’t follow the above guidelines are acting in bad faith, which can entitle claimants to restitution and financial damages if a court rules in favor of the claimant.
+Insurance carriers who do not follow the above guidelines are acting in bad faith.
+This can entitle claimants to restitution and financial damages if a court rules in favor of the claimant.
 Yet, insurance companies also have legitimate, albeit sometimes dubious, reasons for partially or fully denying property damage claims.
 An experienced property damage lawyer can help you get the payout you deserve and avoid some of the common reasons for claim denial.

 If your insurance company denies your property damage claim, it doesn’t mean they are acting in bad faith.
 Most carriers will, however, use whatever justification they can find to avoid payouts.
 Some common reasons your claim might be denied, or you might not receive the maximum payout, include:

 - Failure to pay your premiums.
-Even if you regularly pay your premiums, a short lapse of a week or less can result in a claim denial.
-Something as simple as an expired debit or credit card not going through or a bank returning an automatic payment for lack of funds can cause a lapse in coverage and give your insurance company justification for denying your property damage claim.
+Even if you regularly pay your premiums, a short lapse of a week or less can result in claim denial.
+It can be something as simple as an expired debit or credit card, or a bank returning an automatic payment for lack of funds.
+This can cause a lapse in coverage and give your insurance company justification for denying your property damage claim.

 - Filing your claim late.
-Whether filing a claim under your auto insurance, homeowners’ policy, or a commercial property policy, your contract has specific requirements related to notifying your carrier of damage and to file a claim.
+Your contract has specific requirements related to notifying your carrier of damage and when to file a claim.
 Hiring a property damage attorney to help you navigate through the claims process can ensure you meet all required deadlines in your policy.

 - Exclusion of coverage.
 Insurance companies are notorious for denying property damage claims made under homeowners’ insurance policies.
-Some common situations specific to Florida residents include flood damage, hurricane damage, construction damage, and sinkhole damage.
-Some homeowners’ and business owners’ policies do not cover intentional property damage, leaving owners to deal with the financial aftermath of vandalism.
-Even if owners are lucky enough to learn law enforcement has caught the vandal(s), it’s unlikely the owner will be able to collect much from the criminal.
+Some common situations specific to Florida residents include flood damage, water damage, and hurricane or storm damage.

 - Inadequate proof of damage.
-When you file a property damage claim, you must provide your insurer with proof of loss, which often includes a complete inventory of items that suffered damage.
+When you file a property damage claim, you must provide your insurer with proof of loss.
+This often includes a complete inventory of items that suffered damage.
 If your carrier feels you did meet their proof of loss requirements, they will deny your claim, at least partially.